Independent Social Research Foundation, Mid-Career Fellowship

 External impact and engagement

-Dr Alex Prichard’s is an impact case study lead for Department of Politics.
+Dr Alex Prichard was an impact case study lead for Department of Politics in REF 2021.

 - PhD, Politics, International Relations and European Studies, Loughborough University (2008)

 - MSc Econ, International Politics (Theory), Aberystwyth University (2003)